 ..continued from previous

 But Earth is not a coffee machine.
-There are no ON and OFF switches, or options to go back and reboot.
-On Earth, every process feeds into another process, and another one and another one into infinity, like millions of coffee machines arranged like a Chinese Whisper: dripping into each other constantly back and forth in circles, keeping the coffee constantly on the move, constantly fresh.
-If you make one change, if you break one of the pots, all the coffee eventually will be contaminated.
-One disturbance has a million downstream effects: the rise in CO2 was now filtering through the coffee machines of the planet, destabilising every single natural process.
+There are no on and off switches or options to go back to a different time, change the coffee filter and reboot.
+On Earth everything is interconnected, like millions of coffee machines dripping into one another, arranged in a circular chain like a Chinese Whisper: keeping the coffee constantly on the move, constantly fresh.
+If you make one change, if you break one of the pots, all the coffee will eventually spill.
+Just one disturbance can have a million downstream effects: the rise in CO2 was now filtering through the coffee machines of the planet, destabilizing every single natural process.

 John looked out of the window again.
 He looked at the sea with compassion.
 He looked at the phytoplankton with compassion.
 He looked at the grey sky, the horizon, the mountain overlooking the sea.
-They looked helpless, stuck in a bad nightmare, unable to run away.
-He didn’t want to think of everything that must be happening below the surface.
-When John wrote “The Veil ” he never meant to be a prophet.
-But he was increasingly feeling as if the planet had been reading his book and was following it page by page, word for word…
+They all looked helpless, stuck in a bad nightmare, unable to run away.
+He didn’t want to think of everything that must be happening below the sea surface.
+When John wrote “The Veil” he never suspected it could become reality.
+But it increasingly felt as if the planet had literally been “taking a page from his book” : reading it sentence by sentence, word for word…

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books